 The Stories We Tell About Our Children

-Recently, I took Matilda swimming for the first time.
+Recently, I took MM swimming for the first time.

 Afterwards, I wanted to write about it.
 I wanted to write about how sure I had been that she would love it, how excited she was when she saw the pool, and how freaked out she was when we got in the water and she realised that there was nothing solid to stand on.
 She did not enjoy the session.

 So I wanted to write about how her reactions to things can still take me by surprise.

 I couldn't do that without writing about her feeling scared, though, and that wasn't a story I wanted to record.